openmm/openmm_workshops/README.md

 The material is provided in the form of Jupyter notebooks.
 It is split up into three sections:

 ### Section 1 - Introduction to OpenMM
-- [**Protein in water**](./section_1/protein_in_water.ipynb).
+- [**Protein in Water**](./section_1/protein_in_water.ipynb).
 Aimed at people new to OpenMM.
 This covers loading in a PDB file, setting up a simulation, running the simulation, basic analysis, and advice for running on HPC resources.
-- [**Protein-ligand complex**](./section_1/protein_ligand_complex.ipynb).
+- [**Protein-Ligand Complex**](./section_1/protein_ligand_complex.ipynb).
 Aimed at beginners.
 Covers parameterising a small molecule, combining topologies, and using other tools to create OpenMM compatible input.

-### Section 2 - Custom forces
+### Section 2 - Custom Forces
-- [**Custom forces and Umbrella sampling**](./section_2/custom_forces.ipynb).
+- [**Custom Forces and Umbrella sampling**](./section_2/custom_forces.ipynb).
 Aimed at people looking to use the custom forces functionality of OpenMM (Can be done after section 1 material if you are a beginner).
 Covers using custom forces with a case-study of umbrella sampling.

 ### Section 3 - Machine Learning Potentials
 - [**Machine Leaning Potentials**](./section_3/machine_learning_potentials.ipynb).
 Aimed at people using Machine Learning Potentials.
 Covers the OpenMM Machine Learning software stack with examples of using ANI and MACE.